wm123450405/aspects-js/README.md

 ## 3.Add aspect
 Add a js file to write a aspect.
-First, you should require class Aspect from aspects-js.
+First, you should require class `Aspect` from aspects-js.
 ```javascript
 //file: testAspect.js
 const { Aspect } = require('aspects-js');
 ```
-Secondly, you should declare a class extends Aspect and implements property `pointcut` and function for join point.
+Secondly, you should declare a class extends Aspect and implements property `pointcut` and functions for join point.
 ```javascript
 //file: testAspect.js
 class TestAspect extends Aspect {